Assistance programs in Hampden County and Springfield Massachusetts.

 Applying for help from Community Action - Several other programs are offered by Springfield Partners for Community Action.
-They include job placement, mediation for tenants facing an eviction, applications to federal government resources including Medicaid or food stamps, and of course referrals to other Hampden County non-profit agencies.
+They include job fairs, mediation for tenants facing an eviction, applications to federal government resources including Medicaid or food stamps, and of course referrals to other Hampden County non-profit agencies.
 Click here Springfield Partners for Community Action assistance programs.

 The city of Springfield has two local agencies and charity organizations that generally receive funds from the federal government each year as part of homeless prevention and rehousing.
 The money will be used to help prevent evictions, homelessness, provide rent and utility bill support as well.
 The government funds will have an overall goal of concentrating on homeless prevention efforts and the rapid rehousing of families who may have lost their homes.
 More on rapid rehousing and homeless prevention in Hampden County.

 The groups that will be receiving the money and that will be distributing the financial aid include HAP, Inc. ((413) 233-1500).
 Another agency that will be providing assistance is Springfield Catholic Charities ((413) 452-0605), which is receiving funds each and every year.
 Contact Catholic Charities for more information or to apply.
 Note that they have various programs and services that assist the poor and needy in addition to this rent assistance.

 The assistance will be provided in various forms, and will range from direct grants to pay for rent, assessment and counseling to rapid rehousing through aid such as utility bill help.
 In some cases, Hampen County residents will get rental subsidies, and also money for security deposits.
 Read more on homeless prevention and rapid rehousing from federal government.